Let's Get Your Creative Juices Flowing!!!

 Then earlier this year I did a 4 part Art Journaling Series and that was soooo fun too!!

 While the Mixed Media series armed everyone with the technical art skills that enabled them successfully layers up on layers of supplies, the Art Journaling Series got people over their fear of starting, their fear of the blank page and on to the super-having-fun part!!
 I've seen soooooo many fun projects come to fruition as a result of that series, I cannot get over it!
 If you need a kick in the pants because you're too nervous to get started, that series is a must for you too!

-I know how much drawing hair intimidates so many, so I've taken it upon myself to break it down, step by step!
+I know drawing hairstyles intimidates so many people, so I've taken it upon myself to break it down for you, step by step!